Vanishing Deductible: How to Reduce Your Deductible for Safe Driving

 You already carry a low deductible – If you're comfortable with a $250 or $500 deductible, the additional premium for vanishing deductible may not justify the minimal further reduction possible.

 You shop for insurance frequently – If you switch carriers every year or two for better rates, you'll lose accumulated credits each time, severely limiting the program's value.
-Consider reviewing car insurance discounts you may already qualify for before adding this feature.
+Consider reviewing usage-based insurance programs that can also reward safe driving with discounts you keep regardless of carrier.

 Pros